IUDataStructuresCourse/course-web-page-fall-2024/lectures/balanced-search-trees.md

 ## Introduce the Segment Intersection Project.
 Demo the solution.

+There is a standard algorithm for testing whether 2 segments intersect and its time complexity is O(1).

 Given a set of n segments, are their any pairs that intersect?

-Suppose we have a routine for testing whether 2 segments intersect.

-Simplifications:
+Brute force: test all combinations O(n²)

+A better algorithm: Line Sweep

+Requires pre-processing to ensure that:

 * No vertical segments
 * No three-way (or more) intersections

-Brute force: test all combinations O(n²)

-A better algorithm: Line Sweep
+Line Sweep ALgorithm:
 * Sort all the end-points of the line segments from left to right (x-axis)
 * Move the line sweep from left to right, stopping at each end point.